Labeling and Packaging - Oregon Tilth

 What packaging materials are allowed?

-• Reused containers must be sanitized and prevent contamination
+• Reused containers must be sanitized and prevent contamination of organic products.

 Labeling Requirements Under the USDA National Organic Program (NOP)